fontforge/libuninameslist/README.md

 ListeDesNoms.txt
-Is a seperate file which is translated from Nameslist.txt and was outdated for a period of time but was recently updated by a group of developers who have updated it up to version 14.
-Contributors to that file are listed in that file.
+Is a seperate file which is translated from Nameslist.txt and was outdated for a period of time but was recently updated by a group of developers who have updated it up to version 16.
+This requires a large amount of work by them and the Contributors to that file are listed in that file.

 These libraries contain very large (sparse) arrays with one entry for each unicode code point (U+0000–U+10FFFF).
 Each entry contains two strings, a name